xd009642/streamer-template/doc/02_audio_decoding.md

 to be lightning fast compared to the model code so we'll hold off on optimising this too much for now.

+Some readers may be wondering why doesn't this `SampleFormat` enum become part of our public API?
+Well it could, and if there were PCM sample formats we wanted to support not encoded by those constraints (mu-law and a-law) we'd shift to it.
+This is just a bit of personal preference seeping into the API design, there's several tools/APIs taking in raw audio with stringly typed formats and users may assume compatibility with something else they use.
+Keeping to a number and boolean prevents some of these assumptions.

-Initially, we'll just error out on any formats that aren't the correct sample rate.
+Right back to code!
+Initially, we'll error out on any formats that aren't the correct sample rate.
 This will help me keep things simpler initially.
-So with some initial error checking, we have everything we need to do a first implementation:
+So with some initial error checking, we have everything we need to do a first
+implementation:

 ```rust
 pub async fn decode_audio(